aurora14/GeoCoordinateConverter/README.md

 # GeoCoordinateConverter

-An adaptation of the WSG 84 / UTM / MGRS converter by @volkerv
+An adaptation of the WSG 84 / UTM / MGRS converter by @volkerv using Swift and SPM

 Original ObjC project can be found [here](https://github.com/volkerv/GeoCoordinateConverter)